bodasadallah/blog/scribbles/index.md

 - when we have many-to-many sequence prediction
 - Labeling order matters , but there's no one-to-one correspondence between outputs and labels
-- we need to imnpose structural constarints on the output sequence
+- we need to impose structural constraints on the output sequence
-- Mostly used with speech recognition, where we have labels << input
+- Mostly used with speech recognition, where we have labels much less that input
 - they have a special blank token, and they reduce all similar tokens in the same span between blanks with one token

 ## Contrastive loss